Personal profile

 See Google Scholar profile here.

 My work adapts the political theory of deliberative democracy to understand how contentious constitutional problems can be better managed.
 For example, I explore deliberative democratic approaches to polarising human rights cases, constitutional design in divided societies, and armed conflict.
-I am currently co-leading the Deliberative Peacemaking collaborative project, which draws on more than 25 contributors from 14 countries.
+I am currently co-leading (with Allison McCulloch and Ian O'Flynn) a collaborative Oxford University Press book project on Deliberative Peacemaking, which draws on more than 30 contributors from 14 countries.

 Past books include Deliberative Peace Referendums (Oxford University Press, 2021, with Ian O'Flynn and Hoi Kong); The Law of Deliberative Democracy (Routledge, 2016, with Graeme Orr) and The Cambridge Handbook of Deliberative Constitutionalism (Cambridge University Press, 2018, with Hoi Kong, Graeme Orr and Jeff King eds).
 Other works have appeared, for example, in Public Law, Global Constitutionalism, McGill Law Journal, UNSW Law Journal, Melbourne University Law Review, Public Law Review, Election Law Journal and The Oxford Handbook of Deliberative Democracy.